incf-nidash/PyNIDM/README.rst

 -----------------

 **filter**
- | The filter query parameter is ues when you want to receive data only on subjects that match some criteria.
-The format for the fitler value should be of the form:
+ | The filter query parameter is used when you want to receive data only on subjects that match some criteria.
+The format for the filter value should be of the form:
  |    *identifier op value [ and identifier op value and ... ]*
  | Identifers should be formatted as "instrument.ID" or "derivatives.ID"  You can use any value for the instrument ID that is shown for an instrument or in the data_elements section of the project details.
 For the derivative ID, you can use the last component of a derivative field URI (ex. for the URI http://purl.org/nidash/fsl#fsl_000007, the ID would be "fsl_000007") or the exact label shown when viewing derivative data (ex.
 "Left-Caudate (mm^3)")
  | The *op* can be one of "eq", "gt", "lt"